shpshp/LearnEnglishWithPython/README.md

-# Memorize English Words in Python
+# Memorize Foreign Words in Python

-Please enjoy using this simple and minimal CLI app written in Python for memorizing English vocabulary.
+Please enjoy using this simple and minimal CLI app written in Python for memorizing foreign language vocabulary.